objective-audio/audio_engine/README.md

 License
 ==============
-yas::audio_engine is available under the MIT license.
+yas::audio is available under the MIT license.
 See the LICENSE file for more info.